gardener/documentation/website/documentation/guides/client_tools/helm/_index.md

 Basically, [Helm Charts](https://helm.sh/docs/topics/charts/) can be installed as described e.g. in the Helm [QuickStart Guide](https://helm.sh/docs/intro/quickstart/).
-However, our clusters come with [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) enabled by default hence Helm must be installed as follows:
+However, our clusters come with [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) enabled by default, hence Helm must be installed as follows:

 ## Create a Service Account